 These Edible Cookie Dough Bites are an easy no-bake recipe!
-Perfect for when you are craving some yummy cookie dough because it takes just 5 minutes to make.
+Perfect for when you are craving some yummy cookie dough because it uses just a handful of simple ingredients and takes less than 10 minutes to make.

 These delicious bites are also a huge hit at parties!
 There are no eggs in this recipe and the flour is treated with heat to make it completely safe to eat!

 Jump to: